 Areas of counselling I deal with

 My private practice is detached from the house, offering a secure and confidential environment.
-This is based just a minute away from both bus stops on Springfield Road, via Birmingham or via Sutton Coldfield: bus nos.
-X4 and X14.
+This is based just a minute away from both bus stops on Springfield Road, via Birmingham or via Sutton Coldfield: bus no. X14.

-I can offer appointments during the day; afternoons and evenings; Monday - Tuesday, & Thursday - Friday.
+I can offer appointments during the day; afternoons and evenings; From Monday to Friday.
 You are welcome to have your first meeting where you can talk in a confidential setting, and if you feel this is the right environment for you, and you feel comfortable to share your concerns with me, you are welcome to book an appointment and to start your counselling sessions, each lasting 60 minutes.